cdeanj/coveragesampler/README.md

 ```

 * Level: the sampling percent alignments were taken at
-* Iteration: the ith iteration at the current sample level
+* Iteration: the ith iteration of the current sample level
-* Gene Id: the reference sequence that a sample of alignments aligned to
+* Gene Id: the reference sequence having a gene fraction greater than the threshold
 * Gene Fraction: the number of bases covered by the sample of alignments
 * Hits: the number of alignments that had bases cover the reference sequence